plaid/react-native-plaid-link-sdk/README.md

 };
 ```

+`PlaidLink` wraps the view you provide as a child with a `Pressable` component and intercepts the `onPress` event.

 ### OAuth requirements

 For Link Token based OAuth support, you must configure your `link_token` with a `redirect_uri` to support OAuth on iOS.
 Other than setting the `redirect_uri`, which must be a universal link, when you create the `link_token` no further configuration is required.
 Notably, no props are required on the React Native side.